wtsi-hgi/olly-maersk/README.md

 Where `CROMWELL_WORKFLOW_API_URL` is the full URL to Cromwell's RESTful API workflow root (e.g., `http://cromwell:8000/api/workflows/v1`)

-## Status Logging
+## Status Reporting

 The Cromwell executions directory can quickly become tiresome to navigate, in order to manually construct the status of your running or historical workflows.
-As such, the `status.sh` serves to give an overview of any subset of workflows that Cromwell has executed.
+As such, `reporting/status.sh` serves to give an overview of any subset of workflows that Cromwell has executed.

 Usage:

-    ./status.sh WORKFLOW_NAME [RUN_ID_PREFIX...]
+    ./status.sh WORKFLOW_NAME [ latest | all | RUN_ID_PREFIX... ]

 Where `WORKFLOW_NAME` is the name of the workflow to report on.
-The `RUN_ID_PREFIX` can be omitted to show every run for the given workflow, or specified one-or-more times for particular runs; it needn't be complete (i.e., it will only report on runs whose IDs match the given prefix).
+The remaining arguments allow you to specify the particular runs; by default, the latest is shown (although you can be explicit about this by using `latest`); alternatively, to show everything, use `all`; finally, for arbitrary subsets, you can provide one-or-more run ID prefices (i.e., the script will match runs whose IDs match the given prefices).

 By default, the script will look for the execution root directory in `cromwell-executions`, in the current working directory.
 This may be overridden by setting the `EXECUTION_ROOT` environment variable.

+The output of this script will be a denormalised, tab-delimited table containing the following fields:

+* Workflow name
+* Run ID
+* Task name
+* Shard ID
+* Attempt count
+* Latest attempt's status
+* Latest attempt's exit code (if appropriate)
+* Latest attempt's submit time (if appropriate)
+* Latest attempt's execution start time (if appropriate)
+* Latest attempt's execution finish time (if appropriate)
+* Latest attempt's CPU time (if appropriate)

+Fields where no data currently exists will contain a dash (`-`).

 ## To Do...

+- [ ] Status executive summary script
 - [ ] Better management around Cromwell's assumptions about Docker submissions.
 - [ ] Better interface for user-defined mount points for containers.